 What causes OCD?

 Some biological theories suggest that a lack of the brain chemical serotonin may have a role in OCD.
-However, experts disagree about what that role is, and it is unclear whether a lack of serotonin causes OCD or is the effect of having the condition.
-Studies have also looked at genetic factors and how different parts of the brain might be involved in causing OCD, but have found nothing conclusive.
+However, it’s unclear whether this is the cause or an effect of the condition.